 The final icing on the cake for your plugin chain comes in the form of 2 very particular compression processes.
 You want to take the sound that you’ve created in parallel and go out of your way to remove much of the dynamics from it.
 Your original unprocessed channels will give the impression of dynamics while your parallel channels keeps the impression of the room we’ve created on a consistent basis.

-I always start with a colourful compressor.
-Again, I prefer to use a plugin that will emulate analog gear in order to add some “hype” or “vibe” along with my dynamic control.
+You can start with a colourful compressor.
 There are some very important settings to keep in mind while setting this compressor.
 You’ll want to use a compressor with a high pass filter option so it doesn’t react to the big lows that we dialed in earlier.
 This unit should be reacting to the higher frequencies more than anything.
 Use a midrange ratio to accomplish this, somewhere from 5:1 to 10:1.
-You want to let the initial attack of the drums through more than anything, so use a medium attack setting along with a *very* fast and aggressive release time.
+You want to let the initial attack of the drums through more than anything, so use a medium attack setting along with a very fast and aggressive release time.
 This is why it’s important that you get a good balance on your microphones during tracking day.

 Modern technology now gives us the ability to create the exact space we’re looking for if we diligently control the less flattering aspects of the space we’re recording in.
-I find myself constantly taking this plugin approach these days, rather than hunting for a great sounding space and hauling all of the gear into it.
+You might even find yourself constantly taking this plugin approach these days, rather than hunting for a great sounding space and hauling all of the gear into it.
 Even when working in some great studios, the room sound for the drums isn’t always all that riveting.
-I’d much rather erect a bit of acoustical treatment in a makeshift room or setup the drums in an isolation booth so that I can devote more time to discussing the overall aesthetic the band is looking for.
+An option would be to erect a bit of acoustical treatment in a makeshift room or setup the drums in an isolation booth so that more time can be devoted to discussing the overall aesthetic the band is looking for.
 Why not sculpt this vision in the computer, where the final mix will be taking place anyways?
-Drums excite the reverb in a room more so than any other instrument and I hate being stuck with a sound that doesn’t lend itself to the band’s vision because I was stuck with a weak space on tracking day.
+Drums excite the reverb in a room more so than any other instrument – don’t find yourself stuck with a sound that doesn’t lend itself to the band’s vision because you were stuck with a weak space on tracking day.